AnumitaS/AnuSamEcgAlgo/README.md

 ### ✅ An ultra-low complexity, time-domain R peak detector built entirely on native NumPy vectorization.
 This algorithm only use Numpy library.
 The main reason I have created this repository is to prevent theft of my idea.
 With this repository I have timestamped my innovation.

+### The math formulae for this code was developed in December 2025

 ### 🔑 Key Breakthroughs
 * **Generational Speed:** 3x to 700x faster than Hamilton-Tompkins, Pan-Tompkins, Christov, Hilbert Transform, and NeuroKit2 baselines.
 * **Linear Scaling:** Processing time scales at strict $O(N)$ linear complexity—the longer the signal, the higher the competitive advantage.